-Developed in consultation with the Graduate Student Assembly, the Dean’s Emergency Fund is intended to assist Ph.D. students who face unanticipated financial hardship that would likely impact or hinder academic progress.
+Developed in consultation with the Graduate Student Assembly, the Dean’s Emergency Fund enables students to continue making academic progress despite unanticipated, extreme financial hardships.
 The fund does not cover recurring expenses; instead, it is intended for Ph.D. students who cannot reasonably resolve their immediate financial difficulty through fellowships, loans, or personal resources.
-The funding is a one-time award, normally up to $2000, and does not require repayment.
+The funding is up to $2,000.

 - The fund is open to all Ph.D. students registered full-time in degree programs of the Graduate School of Arts and Sciences.